MayaY2014/softlayer-python/README.md

 ### Alias Tasks

 The tasks listed above are referred to as "Alias" tasks.
-They're designed specifically for this boilerplate's framework and perform two or more of high-level functions:
+They're designed specifically for this framework and perform two or more of high-level functions:

 * Reading in configuration data from package.json, config.yml, or OS environment variables
 * Generating metadata dynamically